-You will choose an international studies major within the social sciences, including international history, international relations, peace and conflict studies, international inequality, and development and economics.
+You will choose an international studies specialisation within the social sciences, including international history, international relations, peace and conflict studies, international inequality, and development and economics.

-In addition, you will choose a language major from one of ten options.
+In addition, you will choose a language from one of 10 options.

 Program structure